Flomauf/EpiPlot/README.md

 cluster = genetic cluster (should be the same value for all line of the same patient)

 Save your data as CSV.

+You can use the example.csv file provided to test the tool.

 ## Screenshots